mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:b5a2a2260c
 ## Concept Relationship (3)
-It is kind of annoying that when you do query you only see unmeaningful concept\_id.
+It is kind of annoying that when you do query you only see concept\_ids.
 Fortunately, SQL is much more powerful than we have discussed so far You can do a so-called join to link two tables.
 There are different types of joins but we will here only explain the often used inner-join.
 What does this mean?

 <center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/innerjoin.png" alt="Inner join" width="650" height="230"></center>